k78ma/quartz/content/2B/SYDE 252/Z-transform for D.T. System Analysis.md

 date: 2023-11-22
 aliases:
 ---
-The Z-transform is the discrete time equivalent of [[Laplace Transform for C.T.
-System Analysis]].
+The Z-transform is the discrete time equivalent of [[2B/SYDE 252/Laplace Transform]].
 - The Laplace transform converts integro-differential equations into algebraic equations.
 - The Z-transform changes difference equations into algebraic equations, thereby simplifying the analysis of discrete-time systems.